changhsinlee/changhsinlee.github.io/_posts/2018-11-19-pytest-intro.md

 Code is only a tool to solve problems.
 For data science, I care more about what data goes in and what kind of data comes out—and that's what good test cases do.
 In the test cases, inner working of the functions and methods are less important, but all the arbitrary business reasons are captured by examples with good reasons in the comments.

-Scenario: when a new member joins a project, which option takes less time for he or her to figure out what is going on?
+Scenario: when a new member joins a project, which option takes less time for him or her to figure out what is going on?

 1. Read 1,000 lines of SQL to figure out what the script does.
 2. Read the test case that describes the input and output of said script.